demostack/cli/README.md

   config change-password
     Change the config password.

-  config smtp
-    Set settings for the SMTP server for the application.

   config storage filesystem
     Set the storage to the local filesystem.

   config storage aws
     Set the storage to AWS.

+  email set
+    Set settings for the SMTP server for the application.

-  email
+  email send
+    Set settings for the SMTP server for the application.

+  sms
-    Send an email via SMTP.
+    Send an SMS text message via AWS SNS.
 ```